PoCInnovation/Pool2023/Software/day05/React/README.md

 - Here is [how to do](https://chakra-ui.com/docs/features/responsive-styles) with Chakra UI.
 As you can see, the setup has already been done!

 ## Step 5 - Testing time

+TODO: give the tests and explain how they work:
+- npm i -D cypress @types/jest
+- add the scripts
+- add the files (config + cypress folder)
+- gitignore with videos/screenshots
+- explain how to add IDs

 You now have three responsive pages.